CodeToCommunicate/CoCoLessons/08_git_part_2.md

 ```
 git merge <new-branch-name>
 ```

 Ahora, todas las modificaciones realizadas en `<new-branch-name>` están en la rama `main`.
 Usando el comando `git log`, podemos ver los commits.

+### Using GitHub | Usando GitHub

+Another way tho marge a branch to `main` is using the _Pull Request_ in the GitHub interface.
+This workflow has some advantages:

+- It is more visual
+- You can ask review or opinion of your modifications before merge it to main.
+- It has some tool that help you to not mess up.

+---

+Otra forma de fisionar una rama a la rama `main` es usado _Pull Request_ en la interfaz de GitHub.
+Este flujo de trabajo tiene algunas ventajas:

+- Es más visual.
+- Puede solicitar una revisión u opinión de sus modificaciones antes de fusionarlas con la principal.
+- Tiene algunas herramientas que te ayuda a no equivocarte.

 ## How to delete a branch | Como eliminar una rama